Dissociation & DID Treatment - EMDR Psychotherapy

 EMDR can be part of an effective phased ongoing treatment plan to help with the integration of these inner split-off parts of the personality which have formed as a result of traumatic experiences.

-Please see my homepage - click here - for links to useful articles about EMDR by Dr Francine Shapiro (the originator of EMDR) and also see the carousel in the footer to this and each page for a list of my chosen useful books for the laymen.
-These books can be ordered form Amazon at no extra cost to you.
+Please see my homepage - click here - for links to useful articles about EMDR by Dr Francine Shapiro (the originator of EMDR) and also see the carousel on the page called "Books" for a list of my chosen useful books for the laymen.
+These books can be ordered via this website at no extra cost to you.